Elbsides/www/about.markdown

 Elbsides is derived from the successful [HH.Security](https://www.meetup.com/hh-security/) Meetup and some of the organizers of [BSidesMunich](https://bsidesmunich.org).
 The first event in [2019](/2019/) was successful with 150 participants, several talks, workshops and the legendary [Paul Vixie](https://www.linkedin.com/in/paulvixie/) as keynote speaker.

-To find out more about what BSides events mean to participants, see [Security BSides' What does BSides mean to me](http://www.securitybsides.com/w/page/87930010/What%20BSides%20Means) page.
-Other BSides events are listed at the [Security Bsides' Front Page](http://www.securitybsides.com/w/page/12194156/FrontPage).
+To find out more about BSides events, see the [Security BSides](https://bsides.org) page.

-You can also join our [LinkedIn group](https://www.linkedin.com/groups/8828793/) to connect with us.